matze-dd/Tex2txt/README.md

 Nevertheless, it seems to work quite well in practice, and it inherits high flexibility from Python.

-Under Issues, some known shortcomings are listed.
+Under category Issues, some known shortcomings are listed.